Damego/discord-py-interactions/docs/components.rst

 Wait_for
 ********

 Lets go through the most common method first, responding in the command itself.
-We simply need to :func:`wait_for` the event, just like you do for reactions.
-For this we're going to use :func:`wait_for_component() <discord_slash.utils.manage_components>`, and we're going to only wait for events from the action row we just sent.
+We simply need to `wait_for` the event, just like you do for reactions.
+For this we're going to use `Bot.wait_for()`, and we're going to only wait for events from the action row we just sent.
+You can wait for button clicks, select options or both.
 This method will return a :class:`ComponentContext <discord_slash.context.ComponentContext>` object that we can use to respond.
 For this example, we'll just edit the original message (:meth:`edit_origin() <discord_slash.context.ComponentContext.edit_origin>`, uses same logic as :func:`edit()`)

 .. code-block:: python

-    from discord_slash.utils.manage_components import wait_for_component

     await ctx.send("My Message", components=[action_row])
     # note: this will only catch one button press, if you want more, put this in a loop
-    button_ctx: ComponentContext = await wait_for_component(bot, components=action_row)
+    button_ctx: ComponentContext = await bot.wait_for("button_click") # `select_option` for select, `component` for both
     await button_ctx.edit_origin(content="You pressed a button!")

 .. note:: It's worth being aware that if you handle the event in the command itself, it will not persist reboots.
 As such when you restart the bot, the interaction will fail